 I went a year without writing anything for publication (or attempted publication) because I felt sure that anything I’d write would either be deemed too controversial or too specialized or too opinionated for someone who wasn’t an expert.
 I kept tossing around ideas but nothing seemed to pass that barrier.

 But then, I did write anyway–in the comments sections of a hundred different blogs, spouting my opinions, telling people they are idiots, whiners, or unrealistic dreamers, throwing in inconvenient facts.
-As a commenter I am not nice and am often disrespectful, two qualities I find overrated in online discourse.
+As a commenter I am not nice and am often disrespectful, two qualities (“not nice” and “disrespectful”) that aren’t given nearly their due in online discourse.
 Over time, snark and sarcasm with decent data can change a lot of minds.
 But while I’m a mean and disrespectful commenter, I am not, in fact, a mean and disrespectful person.
 No, really.
 And comments don’t leave much room to initiate ideas, to talk about the fun side of teaching, or bring up things that no blogger noticed.
 So as a New Year’s resolution, I decided to try blogging.

 It’s very dangerous for teachers to engage in any online discourse.
 I’ll take the usual precautions, but I wish there were clear rules about what teachers can and can’t do.
 Right now the rule is “If your administrator finds out and doesn’t like it, you’re in a lot of trouble”.
 I’m also not a natural blogger; I like the many to many discourse format of forums much better than blogging.
 Hence the resolution to blog, to keep me focused on writing something daily, or close to it.